commanded/commanded/guides/Deployment.md

 ### `:global` registry

 Use Erlang's [`:global`](http://erlang.org/doc/man/global.html) name registration facility with distributed Erlang.
 The global name server starts automatically when a node is started.
-The registered names are stored in replica global name tables on every node.
+The registered names are stored in replicated global name tables on every node.
 Thus, the translation of a name to a pid is fast, as it is always done locally.

 Define the `:global` registry for your application: